Chethan-Mns/DataStructures_Python/README.md

 Feel free to explore each data structure to learn more about their implementations.

 ## Contribution

-If you would like to contribute to this project by adding more data structures, improving existing implementations, or fixing issues, please feel free to submit pull requests.
-Contributions are welcome and appreciated!
+If you would like to contribute to this project by improving the model, adding new features, or fixing issues, please feel free to submit pull requests.
+Contributions are welcome and encouraged.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for your own purposes.

-Feel free to customize the README further to include any additional information you think would be helpful for users and contributors.
+Customize the README further to include any additional information or details specific to your project.